Streets of Rage 3: Characters

 Three of the playable characters from former games return in the sequel: Axel Stone, Blaze Fielding, and Eddie "Skate" Hunter (Sammy Hunter in the Japanese version), each of which have their respective strengths and weaknesses.
 Dr. Zan replaces Max from the second game, with any weapon he picks up turning into a ball of energy.
 Adam from the first game makes a story cameo, and Max only makes a cameo appearance in the game's "good" ending.

 Three of the game's boss characters can also be accessed through in-game codes.
-The first mid-boss, a homosexual named Ash, was removed from the Western releases of the game (although he can be accessed through cheat cartridges).
+The first mid-boss, a homosexual character named Ash, was removed from the Western releases of the game (although he can be accessed through cheat cartridges).
 Shiva, the martial artist who debuted in Streets of Rage 2 and newcomer Roo (Victy in the Japanese version) the kangaroo can also be accessed.
 Shiva, Roo, and Ash are unable to use weapons, which also serves as a main inspiration for Shiva's unique mechanics in Streets of Rage 4, where he is also a DLC playable character.